Resources Home

 BOPUS, by its nature, engages customers in multiple interactions with a retailer across multiple touchpoints from beginning to end.
 This presents an exceptional opportunity for marketing, sales and engagement both online and in stores.
 And it gives retailers a chance to differentiate themselves by delivering an experience that is not only convenient, but also personal and memorable.

-Personalized offers and content: As mentioned, many BOPUS customers end up buying more items than planned when they go to the store for pickup.
-Retailers can encourage such additional purchases by delivering discounts, promotions, or content via mobile apps, email, or text.
+Such personalized experiences could make use of various channels and tactics, depending on the retailer.
+As mentioned, many BOPUS customers end up buying more items than planned when they go to the store for pickup.
+Retailers can encourage such additional purchases by delivering personalized discounts, promotions, or content via mobile apps, email, or text.

 Such messages are likely to be most persuasive if they’re targeted to each person’s individual shopping behavior, attributes, and preferences.
 A customer who orders a new grill could receive a personalized cross-sell offer for related accessories.
 Or a customer with a certain behavioral profile who buys a new coffee table might get style tips and ideas for furnishing a living room.